 - Control Architecture: Trust model: How is trust assessed and managed?

-- Control Architecture: Change management: How do I manage changes to information technology?
+- Control Architecture: Change management: How are changes to information technology managed?

-- Control Architecture: Control Architecture: When should a systematic security architecture be created and updated?
+- Control Architecture: Control Architecture: When is a systematic security architecture created and updated?

 - Technical Security Architecture: How are technical controls structured?

-- TechArch: Inventory: What information protection-related inventory should be kept and in what form(s)?
+- TechArch: Inventory: What information protection-related inventory is kept and in what form(s)?

 - TechArch: Workflows: How are workflows used, controlled, and assured?

-- TechArch: Lifecycles: What aspects of lifecycles should be considered in the protection program and its processes?
+- TechArch: Lifecycles: What aspects of lifecycles are considered in the protection program and its processes?

-- Zones: How should the enterprise separate parts (zone) its network(s)?
+- Zones: How does the enterprise separate parts (zone) its network(s)?

 - Zones: Placement: What systems, data, and people go in which zones and subzones?

-- Zones: Firewalls: What mechanisms should be used to separate communicating zones and subzones?
+- Zones: Firewalls: What mechanisms are used to separate communicating zones and subzones?

-- Zones: Zone separation verification: How should zone separation be verified?
+- Zones: Zone separation verification: How is zone separation verified?

-- Zones: Physical separation: How should zones and subzones be physically separated and controlled?
+- Zones: Physical separation: How are zones and subzones physically separated and controlled?

-- Zones: Connection controls: How should connections between devices be controlled?
+- Zones: Connection controls: How are connections between devices controlled?

-- Zones: Microzones: How should virtualization and encryption be used to for microzones and when?
+- Zones: Microzones: How is virtualization and encryption used to for microzones and when?

 - Zones: Remote access: How is access to internal zones from distant locations (including wireless) facilitated?

-- Zones: Endpoint protection: What protective mechanisms should be used to harden which endpoints?
+- Zones: Endpoint protection: What protective mechanisms are used to harden which endpoints?

 - Zones: Zone to zone access: How is communication facilitated and controlled to areas outside a zone/subzone?

-- Incidents: Detection: Should I try to detect intrusions, and if so, how?
+- Incidents: Detection: Are intrusions detected, and if so, how?

-- Incidents: Malicious Alteration Detection: How should malicious alteration be detected?
+- Incidents: Malicious Alteration Detection: How is malicious alteration detected?

-- Incidents: Response: Who should control and execute responses to information-related attacks?
+- Incidents: Response: Who controls and executes responses to information-related attacks?